 To plead GUILTY, complete and sign Section A of your ticket.
 Once the Court receives your plea, the judge will impose a sentence which could consist of a fine.
 There is also a NY State mandated surcharge.
 A fine notice will be mailed to you stating the amount due as well as acceptable methods to make the payment, and NYS DMV will be notified of your plea so they may assess any points or other penalties separate from the Court.

 To plead NOT GUILTY, complete and sign Section B of your ticket.
-After the Court receives your plea, a letter will be mailed to you explaining your options, and giving you a CONTROL DATE by which one of those options will need to be pursued.
+After the Court receives your plea, a letter will be mailed to you explaining your options, and giving you a CONTROL DATE by which one of those options will need to be pursued to resolve your ticket.
 Your options would be to contact an attorney of your choosing to help you with this matter, contact the Otsego County District Attorney’s Office If you wish any plea bargain/reduction to the original charge, or request the Court to set a future trial date should you desire a TRIAL.

 There is no initial amount to pay on a NYS traffic ticket.
 The judge assesses the penalty once a plea of GUILTY has been entered to the original charge or to a reduced charge, or should you be found guilty after TRIAL.

 A Supporting Deposition is a detailed account from the officer regarding the issued ticket. the officer may have given you the supporting deposition with the ticket.
 It could be attached to the ticket as one long piece of paper, or the officer may have separated it from the ticket.